ppy/osu-wiki/news/2025/2025-01-29-community-choice-2024-voting-open.md

 This means there is a total of *80 distinct spots* to fill on the final showcase!
 Or less, if mappers and players agree on the best maps.
 (But that rarely happens.)

-There is but one thing left to do, which is to review the past year in numbers:
+Now, there is but one thing left to do, which is to review the past year in numbers:

 <!-- 2023 data
 - A total of **17,342** difficulties were ranked across **4,665** mapsets in all game modes, seeing roughly a **13%** drop from the year before.